belle2/basf2/framework/doc/development/tuppr.rst

 2. The payload name.
 This is usually the class name of your payload.

 3. The revision code.
-The final revision in the Conditions Database is instead a number and it is unique.
+Note that the revision code is not the final revision in the Conditions Database, that is instead a number and it is unique

 4. The Interval of Validity (IoV) for which the payload is valid, see the :ref:`Conditions Database overview <conditionsdb_overview>`.